singhmanish1212/Safe_Adaptable_and_Flexible_Education/README.md

 # Overview

 **What is the problem?**<br>

 COVID -19 has presented us with multiple opportunities to explore the technology arena, especially to **continue education**.<br> Being in a state of indefinite lock down and social distancing to be maintained, **we cannot reach our educational institutions**.
 Hence, we have to take steps to **ensure** that the **education reaches all**, because
 **“Education is the passport to the future, for tomorrow belongs to those who prepare for today”**.
 Be it professional or personal, **online mode of learning is now an inevitable part of our lifestyle**.
 We all explore a pleothera of online portals. <br>

 **Most of the courses and educational videos** are provided **in English and in selective international languages**.
-Many people find it **difficult to pursue courses to completion.** It’s ok for some time.
-However, with a constant need to upgrade professional skills on various skill sets, people find it **difficult to pursue courses to completion**.<br>
+Many people find it **difficult to pursue courses to completion.** With constant need to upgrade professional skills on various skill sets, people find it **difficult to pursue courses to completion**.<br>

 **With SAFE we break the language barriers**. <br>
 **Safe Adaptable and Flexible Education, is a universal solution to solve the problems of many seeking education with an intent of inclusion.**<br>